johnmcfarlane/papers/c++/error-handling.md

 If the program can carry on past this line of code as normal, what we are dealing with probably isn't an error at all.
-If this is an error, typical control flow will be dramatically altered and further choices will need to be made...
+If this is an error, typical control flow will be dramatically altered and further choices will need to be made irrespective of any diagnostics...

 #### Return Values